stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ![About this Mac](https://github.com/stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/raw/master/images/About_Mac.png)

-I'm long time Apple hardware and software user.
-Since 1996.
-And still macOS is best OS for my requirements.
-My first computer is PowerBook 150.
-Since then I used mostly Apple mobile solutions.
+I have been using Apple hardware and software since 1996.
+MacOS is the best OS to meet my requirements.
+My first computer was a PowerBook 150.
+Since then, I used mostly Apple mobile solutions.
 PowerBook G3, PowerBook Titanium, bunch of MacBook Pro 13" and 15".
 But I'm really unhappy with my latest MacBook Pro 2017.
 Useless keyboard with arrow keys designed for Tinker Bell?
 Zero ability to upgrade up to 32Gb RAM back then in 2017.
 Yes.
 I know.
 This is 100% Intel failure.
 Just like performance and thermal issues Intel CPU had for last 6 years.
-Intel just don't care anymore about mobile CPU market.
+Intel just doesn’t care about the mobile CPU market anymore.

 So finally I make decision to switch to dark side and hackintosh good enough notebook.
 After some research I selected Razer Blade Advanced for this purpose.
 Maybe the best combo of design (!) and performance and upgradability.